 While they’re not winter tires, the Cinturato Weatheractives feature the Three Peak Mountain Snowflake rating.
 The designation means that the tires are tested for acceleration on medium-packed snow.
 They are not tested for braking and turning performance, nor is ice traction part of the rating.
 Our test will focus on how well they perform in light driving but will not explore severe snow here due to the car’s low ride height.

 Sizing and competitors

 The Pirelli Cinturato Weatheractive tire is available in 18-, 19-, and 20-inch sizes, making them the perfect replacement fit for the GTI SE’s 225/40 R18 tires.
-If we were looking for dedicated winter tires, there is a wealth of choices in that size, including the Bridgestone Blizzak, Pirelli Winter Sottozero, and Nokian Hakkapeliitta.
+If I was looking for dedicated winter tires, there is a wealth of choices in that size, including the Bridgestone Blizzak, Pirelli Winter Sottozero, and Nokian Hakkapeliitta.

 Have questions?
 Leave them in the comments below, or check in with us on Facebook or Instagram.

 I am wondering if these would be an improvement over the Michelin CrossClimate 2 tires.
 The CrossClimates are quite noisey and stiff, but are an absolute grip machine.
 Living in central Ohio, these kind of tires are not extremely important to me, but I would get the Pirellis in a heartbeat if they are quieter and smoother than the CrossClimates.
 I have always had great luck with Pirelli tires.
 If anyone can make a comparison, let me know.

 Hi Evan, I haven’t run Crossclimates yet, but the Pirellis are quieter than the Michelin Pilot Sport All-Season tires I had last year.